Middle and High School

 This innovative opening of school each fall involves all high school students in an intensive program designed to integrate the spiritual, curricular, social, and physical aspects of school life in a special mountain and camp setting at McCall, Idaho’s beautiful Quaker Hill camp.

 “FIRST WEEK” is a unique experience for the 9-12th grade students of Greenleaf Friends Academy.
-The week before classes begin, all enrolled GFA high-schoolers pack their bags, load up on busses and are whisked away to the beautiful Quaker Hill Camp and Conference Center in McCall.
+Usually the week before classes begin, all enrolled GFA high-schoolers pack their bags, load up on busses and are whisked away to the beautiful Quaker Hill Camp and Conference Center in McCall.
 With hiking, swimming, water sports, whitewater rafting, and more, GFA students experience a high-energy week packed with activity…all the while connecting with each other and deepening their friendships.
 The spiritual focus of the week is foundational and vibrant, with morning and evening chapels that include music, worship, and dynamic speakers.
 Every student there is challenged to ignite and grow in their relationship with Christ.
-It’s an experience all of our high school students look forward to the year around!
+It’s an experience all of our high school students look forward to every year!